withsapling/sapling/README.md

  - It is multi-runtime, meaning you can use it with [Deno](https://deno.com/), [Node](https://nodejs.org/), [Bun](https://bun.sh/), and [Cloudflare Workers](https://developers.cloudflare.com/workers/).
  - It includes support for Tailwind CSS via [UnoCSS](https://github.com/unocss/unocss).
- - It is completely buildless and does not require a bundler.
+ - It is completely buildless meaning it has no build step and does not rely on a bundler.

 ## Getting Started